|

 the chest alone has little clinical implication.
 However, when it is considered

 with other findings, it can yield essential information.
+Chest percussion is generally performed evaluate the extent

 of diaphragmatic excursion and air-fluid levels.
 The note heard on percussion